yshterev/react-playground/README.md

 Run `yarn` (`npm install`) not tested, but should work, then `npm start`.

 Projects included:
-   - [WIP] Tic-Tac-Toe board game based on [official react tutorial](https://reactjs.org/tutorial/tutorial.html).
+   - [WIP] Tic-Tac-Toe board game based on the [official react tutorial](https://reactjs.org/tutorial/tutorial.html).